History Graduate Student Handbook

 Writing the Thesis

-Students seeking an M.A. in History with thesis will complete an essay of appropriate length and depth based on substantial research in primary source materials.
-Public History theses must have a Public History component and, in most cases, they should be directed or co-directed by Public History faculty, although there may be exceptions.
+Students seeking an M.A. in History with a thesis will complete an essay of appropriate length and depth based on substantial research in primary source materials.
+Public History theses must have a Public History component, and, in most cases, they should be directed or co-directed by Public History faculty, although there may be exceptions.
 The following guidelines provide a thorough explanation of the thesis.
 Be sure to also consult the Graduate College Guide to Preparing and Submitting a Thesis BEFORE beginning the writing process, as the guide provides templates with the proper formatting that will make the final submission a much easier endeavor.

 The topic of the thesis, the research to be undertaken, and the nature of the final product will be determined through consultations between the student and the thesis advisor.
 The final paper will be read and critiqued by a thesis committee composed of the advisor, a second reader from the History Department, and a third reader who may be either a historian or a faculty member from another discipline (if the student took a minor outside of History).
 The student must successfully defend the thesis before the committee to receive the M.A. degree.